timescale/docs/timescale-cloud/ingest-data.md

 # Ingest data
-There are several different ways of ingesting your data into Managed Service for TimescaleDB (MST).
+There are several different ways of ingesting your data into Timescale Cloud.
 This section contains instructions to:
 *   Bulk upload [from a `.csv` file](#bulk-upload-from-csv-files)
 *   Migrate data [from an existing database][migrate-data]
 *   Migrate data [from InfluxDB][migrate-influxdb]